LeStolz/XR-Interactive/README.md

 As different devices start with different origins and different relative transforms (position and rotation) to their own origins in the game scene, devices do not know where eachothers are.

-To do this, each device must figure out the relative transform between it and the origin marker in the game scene, then move and rotate the virtual (virtual = in the game scene) origin marker to Unity's origin all the while preserving said relative transform.
+To fix this, each device must figure out the relative transform between it and the origin marker in the game scene, then move and rotate the virtual (virtual = in the game scene) origin marker to Unity's origin all the while preserving said relative transform.

 ### ZED Calibration